Antonwyck/IrisScribe-LocalAI--Research_Assistant/README.md

-# IrisScribe – Local AI Research Assistant
+# ScoperAI – Local AI Research Assistant

-IrisScribe is an offline AI assistant designed for intelligent document analysis and information retrieval.
+Scoper is an offline AI assistant designed for intelligent document analysis and information retrieval.
 The system processes documents such as PDFs and images, extracts text using OCR and handwritten text recognition, converts the extracted content into embeddings, and uses Retrieval-Augmented Generation (RAG) with a local large language model to answer user queries.

 Unlike many AI tools that rely on cloud APIs, IrisScribe operates locally, allowing users to analyze sensitive documents while maintaining privacy.